limdx006/AutoLyricsApp/README.md

 - Requires apps that support system media controls
 - Lyrics depend on availability:
   - Some songs may not have synced (LRC) lyrics
-- Sync may require:
-  - waiting a few seconds
-  - or manually pausing/resuming
-  - If the timeline wasn't tracked correctly, kindly drag the timeline or pause and resume to refresh it

 ---